With Approval: 1989: three-year-old season

 With Approval started his three-year-old campaign at Gulfstream Park with a fifth place finish in an allowance race on February 2, 1999 but rebounded three weeks later with a win in another allowance race.
 He then finished second in the Tampa Bay Derby on March 19 before finishing sixth in the Flamingo Stakes.

-With Approval was then shipped north to Woodbine Racetrack to begin prepping for the Queen's Plate, finishing second in the Queenston Stakes on May 14 to Domasco Dan.
+With Approval was then shipped north to Woodbine Racetrack to begin prepping for the Queen's Plate, finishing second in the Queenston Stakes on May 14 to Domasca Dan.
 "He was a very proud horse but very frustrating early in his three-year-old year when Domasca Dan beat him in the Queenston," recalled Willmot.
 "He took the lead at the 3/16 pole and looked like he would win but then he pulled himself up and Domasca Dan beat him.
 On the dirt he was a tricky horse to ride so Donnie (jockey Don Seymour) learned very quickly that he had to wait until very late in the race to take the lead with him or he would do what his grandsire (Buckpasser) did."
 With Approval was next entered in the Marine Stakes on June 11 and then the Plate Trial Stakes on June 25, in both cases winning by a head.

 The Queen's Plate is Canada's most prestigious race for three-year-olds and is also the first leg of the Canadian Triple Crown.
 With Queen Elizabeth the Queen Mother in attendance, With Approval entered the race as the favorite in a field of fifteen.
 He raced near the back of the pack in the early going while trapped on the inside by other horses.
 He started making up ground down the backstretch and passed the early leaders then dueled down the stretch with Most Valiant.
 "I remember that (Hall of Fame trainer) Charlie Whittingham was there in the box next to us as we watched," said Willmot.
 "Between Most Valiant and With Approval you just couldn't tell who won, it was that close a finish.
 Of course, Charlie had seen a few races and while we were there fretting about did he get up and did he win it, Whittingham looked over and said, 'grey horse won it'!"